hknd23/idcempy/README.md

 rho                         -0.707 0.106  -6.694 0.000 -0.914 -0.500
 ```

-The AIC statistics for the MIOPC model is obtained from,
+The AIC statistic for the MIOPC model is obtained from,

 ```python
 print(miopc_EU.AIC)